osmbe/website/_posts/2017-04-01-en-project-heritage-crowd-sourced.md

 This allows me to make small detours during my planned walks in order to visit (or view) the historical items.
 At the location I check whether the item still exists and take pictures of it.
 When the item no longer exists, I inform the Onroerend Erfgoed agency later on so they can update their database as well.
 I have the impression that they appreciate this kind of feedback.

-## How do I process the collected data ?
+## How do I process the collected data?
 Back home, I make sure that the pictures get [georeferenced](https://en.wikipedia.org/wiki/Georeferencing) by using the GPS trace of my walk and the timestamp of the picture.
 I use [Geotag](http://geotag.sourceforge.net/) for that purpose.

 The good, georeferenced photos are uploaded to Commons Wikimedia, a name and description are added as well as some categories.
 This category system is not always easy to understand, but I try to at least add "Onroerend erfgoed in <city>" and the category of the "part-village".